 The next several posts in my series on writing well will address correct grammar.
-This post will lay out some basic definitions.
-(It may be a little tedious, but it contains information that will help later posts make sense.)
+This post will lay out some basic definitions that will be helpful.
+Feel free to refer back here whenever you need a refresher.
 The purpose of writing is to communicate ideas.
-The basic structure for communicating an idea is… Read More Writing Well: Sentence Basics
+The basic structure for communicating an idea is the sentence,… Read More How to Write Well: Sentence Basics

 With the book at the publisher and the bail-out in limbo, I can get back to my series on writing well.
 In my last post in this series, I addressed the importance of clear thinking to clear writing.
 This post will cover organizational structure as it enhances clarity.
-The most important factor in the successful… Read More Writing Well: Organization
+The most important factor in the successful… Read More How to Write Well: Organization